-Even if you're focussing on social for your content there's no harm in making sure you're content is well optimised too.
+Even if you're focussing on social for your content there's no harm in making sure you're content is well optimised too for SEO.
 From the alt text in images to internal links pointing to a page it's well worth making the page you're content sits on as search engine friendly as possible.
 If you're not sure how to do this, then read this.

 stage 3) Content Promotion

 During the content process there's no harm in reaching out to key influencers in the community.
 These are people who can easily broadcast your messages to a much wider audience.
 As well as getting their insight when creating your content, you can easily let them know when your work is live online, and hopefully they'll help to spread the word.

 So many people often spend hours putting together content, but can't be bothered with the delivery message.
 If you're going to tweet your content, spend the time making sure every one of those 140 characters count.
 Find the best hashtag.
 Find a decent image.
 Do the same with every other channel you're planning on using to promote your content.

 If you've spent time and effort in creating something of value, then set aside some of your budget to promote it.
 With the ever present Edgerank algorithm blighting organic reach on Facebook, why not pay a few extra pound to promote you post?
 If you're using Twitter then you could do the same.
 Or if you're targeting a specific keyword why not put some budget towards ads on Google Adwords.
 Combined, any paid promotion can have a massive effect on the overall performance on a piece of content.

 Stage 4) Content Analysis